 So I don't know what's going on.

-Because I've worked in sports media and I've worked with athletes and I've talked to athletes, and it's just like this.
+Because I've worked in sports media and I've worked with athletes and I've talked to athletes.

 So they might know what's going on here.

-There might be a story behind this, and and professional athletes or Buffalo Bills players may actually know what's going on.
+And professional athletes or Buffalo Bills players may actually know what's going on.

 And it might not have anything to do with what we think.

-And so that's why I don't want to leap to any conclusions or or form any conspiracy theories, say of my own, because somebody might know, and I don't want to look like an idiot.
+And so that's why I don't want to leap to any conclusions or form any conspiracy theories, say, of my own, because somebody might know.

-I've been on the the other side of that where I know something and somebody looks like an idiot.
+I've been on the other side of that where I know something and somebody looks like an idiot.

 I mean, can you blame them?

-Now, I would say if you wanted an innocent explanation, maybe the Buffalo Bills put a guy out there and pretended he was Hamlin to get the crowd fired up.
+Now, I would say if you wanted an innocent explanation, Maybe the Buffalo Bills put a guy out there and pretended he was Hamlin to get the crowd fired up.

-I'm just again, I'm just trying To work my way around this and not assume the worst.
+I'm just, again, I'm just trying to work my way around this and not assume the worst that could go a couple ways, assuming the worst.

-If you want to go look at all the conspiracy theories and you want to see what this weirdness of Hamlin at the game on Sunday led to on the internet, um, then that's then more power to you.
+If you want to go look at all the conspiracy theories and you want to see what this weirdness of Hamlin at the game on Sunday led to on the internet, then that's then more power to you.

 But you can imagine what people are saying and what people are thinking.

-Um, but there's no doubt it warrants some questions.
+But there's no doubt it warrants some questions.

 There's no doubt there's some oddness there.